funtoo/keychain/README.rst

 you have an ``id_dsa`` and ``id_dsa.pub`` key pair in your ``~/.ssh/`` directory, add the following to your ``~/.bash_profile``::

-        eval `keychain --eval --agents ssh --inherit all id_dsa`
+        eval `keychain --eval --agents ssh --inherit any id_dsa`

-The ``--inherit all`` option above causes keychain to inherit any ssh key passphrases stored in your Apple MacOS Keychain.
+The ``--inherit any`` option above causes keychain to inherit any ssh key passphrases stored in your Apple MacOS Keychain.
 If you would prefer for this to not happen, then this option can be omitted.